OOPS! You just spilled nail polish on the carpet and you are googling ways to remove the ugly stubborn mess. Don’t worry, I’m here to help!

 I had to run to Target 3 times to buy more acetone.
 The employees probably thought I was up to no good.
 Why does this young lady keep coming back and buying our entire stock of acetone?
 (I imagine them asking in their head).
 I would pour acetone, sometimes, I would also pour some cold water with the acetone and dab/press on the nail polish mess.
 The process took about 5 or 6 hours and by the end of the process I was eager to air out the entire apartment because the smell is so strong.
 But it worked!
 I wouldn’t say it was 100% gone at first, but it was definitely a dramatic difference to what it was at the onset.
 Now, a year later, it looks like the accident never even happened 🙂

-Here are some before, during and after pics!Tags: carpet, carpet hack, hacks, Home, homehacks, How to, Howto, remove nail polish, remove nail polish from carpet
+Here are some before, during and after pics!Tags: carpet, carpet hack, hacks, Home, homehacks, How to, Howto, Lifestyle, remove nail polish, remove nail polish from carpet